growdigital/indiego/content/blog/_index.md

+---
+title: "Blog"
+---

-# Blog page
+# Blog page innit

-This is the blog page.
+This is the blog page, awright?